 Key transition management actions

-• Don’t skip the “onboarding and support” task.
-Regardless of where they’re coming from, the new executive will still face a learning curve.
-And there’s always an extended period of adjustment and relationship building.
+- Don’t skip the “onboarding and support” task.
+Regardless of where they’re coming from, the new executive will still face a learning curve, and there’s always an extended period of adjustment and relationship-building.
 In short, just because it’s an internal candidate doesn’t mean it’s a “plug-and-play” situation.

 Type #7 – First Hire